aws-amplify/docs/docs/lib/project-setup/fragments/android/rxjava/rxjava.md

-The Amplify library for Android and ships with APIs that return results via callbacks, as in:
+The Amplify library for Android ships with APIs that return results via callbacks, as in:

 ```java
 Post post = Post.builder()